 Jackie: Syracuse German course instructor

-...from the University of Arizona with my BA in Linguistics.
+...old student who has just graduated from the University of Arizona with my BA in Linguistics.
 My minors are Spanish and Mandarin Chinese.
 I was born in Germany, and speak fluent German.
 I have always had a love and interest for languages, and my goal is to encourage students to also embrace foreign languages, and hopefully ignite a spark for second-language learning all kinds of different people.
-Learning a second, third, or even fourth language can be an extremely fun and...
+Learning a second, third, or even fourth language...

 Education & Certification